-As at 31 December 2022 GBP 8,416 was outstanding by way of loans to managers of the Bank (or persons connected with them) (2021: GBP 16,719).
-During the year, GBP 16,719 (2021: GBP 13,077) was paid back and GBP 8,416 drawn by the managers (or persons connected to them) (2021: GBP 4,774).
-There were no transactions with parties related to directors for GBP Nil (2021: GBP Nil).
+As at 31 December 2023 £2,227 was outstanding by way of loans to managers of the Bank (or persons connected with them) (2022: £8,416).
+During the year, £4,564 (2022: £16,719) was paid back and NIL was drawn by the managers (or persons connected to them) (2022: NIL).
+There were no transactions with parties related to directors in 2023 (2022: NIL).
 The transactions with related parties are on standard commercial terms.

-31. Ultimate parent company
+Ultimate parent company

-The ultimate parent and controlling company is Ozyol Holding A.S., which is incorporated in Turkey, registered address:- Macka Polat Apartmani, 10 V, Alaaddin Yavasca Sokak, Istanbul.
+The ultimate parent and controlling company is Ozyol Holding A.S., which is incorporated in Turkey at the registered address:- Macka Polat Apartmani, 10 V, Alaaddin Yavasca Sokak, Istanbul.
 The parent company of the largest and smallest groups of which the Bank is a member and for which consolidated accounts are prepared is Turkish Bank Limited, incorporated in Cyprus, registered address 92 Girne Cad, Lefkosa, Cyprus.
-Copies of its financial statements can be obtained from 84-86 Borough High Street, London SE1 1LN.
+Copies of its financial statements can be obtained from 84/86 Borough High Street, London SE1 1LN.

-32. Related party transactions
+31. Related party transactions